graydon/ivy-notes/markdown/theory instantiation.md

 Arithmetic on `nat` is **saturating**.
 That is, any operation that would yield a neagtive number instead gives zero.

 An arbitrary function or relation symbol can be interpreted.
-This is useful for symbols of the theory that have no pre-defined overloaded symbol in IVy.
+This is useful for symbols of the theory that have no pre-defined overloaded symbol in Ivy.

 ## Examples: